arangodb/docs/drivers/dotnet-collections.md

 {
     using (var db = new ArangoDBClient(transport))
     {
-        // Retrieve the list of collections
+        // Retrieve a list of collections
         var response = await db.Collection.GetCollectionsAsync();
     }
 }
 ```

-## Create a Collection
+## Creating a Collection

 To create a new collection, connect to the database and call `PostCollectionAsync()`.